riganti/dotvvm-docs/Controls/tailwind/ModalDialog/sample1/sample.md

-## Sample 1: Basic Modal and Custom Header Modal
+## Sample 1: Basic Modal with Title

-Demonstrates a modal with a title and confirmation buttons, and one with a custom header template.
+Shows a modal dialog controlled by a boolean `IsOpen` binding.